vatesfr/xen-orchestra/packages/xo-cli/USAGE.md

       Can be used to change the validity duration of the authorization token (default: one month).

+  xo-cli --createToken <params>…
+    Create an authentication token for XO API.

+    <params>…
+      Accept the same parameters as --register, see its usage.

   xo-cli --unregister
     Remove stored credentials.